harbour/core/CONTRIBUTING.md

         set PATH=C:\<c_compiler_bin_dir>

     > If you use Harbour official binary distro on Windows, even above is
-    > unnecessary and not recommended.
+    > unnecessary and should be avoided.
 6.  <a name="trbl-6"></a> Remove all old, unnecessary environment variables (for both Harbour and C compiler) from your environment.
 Also remove any custom settings for your C compiler.